engagingnewsproject/enp-platform/wp-content/plugins/defender-security/readme.txt

 ### User Agent Banning

 Add user agents to the block or allowlist and stop bad bots from spamming and scraping your site.
 All major search engines and special network bots are allow-listed out of the box.
-Easy to set up, Defender does all the work, no editing of the .htaccess file required.
+Easy to set up, Defender does all the security work, no editing of the .htaccess file required.

 ### Security Headers